-When you send a paper motion to the Tax Court, you should also send a copy of it to IRS counsel (and the other parties, if any, in the case).
+When you send a motion to the Tax Court, you should also send a copy of it to respondent's counsel (and the other parties, if any, in the case).
 Attach a Certificate of Service to the copy you send to the Court.
-A sample Certificate of Service is available as Form 9 in Appendix I of the Tax Court Rules; there is also a fillable Certificate of Service form on the Forms page.
-If you are filing a response to a motion electronically, see the DAWSON User Guides.
+A sample Certificate of Service is available as Form 9 in Appendix I of the Rules.
+If you are filing a motion electronically, please see the eAccess Guide for Petitioners and Practitioners for instructions.